aiten/CNCLib/README.md

 CNCLib
 ======

-CNCLib is a Windows application.
+CNCLib is a Windows and Web application.

+The web application is hosted here: https://cnclib.azurewebsites.net

 Define and configure your own machine
 ------